 Books are not furry creatures that go around the house shedding hair on the furniture or emitting strange noises.
 And yet books have soul.
-They are somehow alive and each possesses its own unique characteristics.
+They are somehow alive; each possesses its own unique characteristics.

-When the Leipziger Buchmesse approaches, I get book fever.
+When the traditional annual Leipziger Buchmesse (book fair) approaches, I get book fever.

 This festival centered around books, with thousands of books, book-related events, writers, and readers, is an annual highlight.
 Of course, it features books on every conceivable topic, from novels, to textbooks, children’s books, DIY and craft books, travel books, and more.
-There are exhibitors from all over the world and international offers, so you are likely to find something in your language of choice.
-This year’s country spotlight is the Czech Republic.
+There are some 400 exhibitors from all over the world and special international offers, so you are likely to find something in your language of choice.

-In addition, authors have the opportunity to join 45-minute round table sessions with experts to discuss all aspects of writing and publishing.
-Self-published authors do readings and presentations of their work in Halle 5, with question and answer sessions.
-On Sunday, the 24th, there is a meet & greet between writers and publishing companies, offering young authors an invaluable networking opportunity.
+In addition, authors have the opportunity to join roundtable sessions with experts to discuss all aspects of writing and publishing.
+(Leipzig Glocal contributors did that back in 2016 and it was so much fun.)
+Self-published authors do readings and presentations of their work, with Q&A sessions.
+There is also a meet & greet between writers and publishing companies, offering young authors an invaluable networking opportunity.

-The Leipzig Book Fair, however, offers much more than just books, and it runs between 21-24 March this year.
+The Leipzig Book Fair offers much more than books, and it runs between April 27th and 30th this year.

 There are many different events to choose from, a firm fan favorite being the Manga Comic Con.
 Local and international cosplayers, from as far as Japan, come together at this annual celebration of all things anime, manga and comic-related.

-There are events, exhibitions, and performances scattered around the city, including concertos, poetry readings and gaming events.
-For those who like their wine with a splash of crime, don’t miss the Krimiabends at (w)einstein 13.
+1. For those who like their wine with a splash of crime, don’t miss the Krimiabends at (w)einstein 13.
 Here beloved German crime writers will pair readings from their work with the wonderful wines on offer.
-Furthermore, talks, discussion groups, musical and dramatic performances are on offer.
-Not to forget the workshops and opportunities to enroll in a variety of courses.
+(From Loudine Heunis)

-March is reading month in Leipzig.
-With so much to do, read, learn and experience, the Leipziger Buchmesse truly has something for everyone.
+Spring is reading season in Leipzig.
+With so much to do, read, learn and experience, the Buchmesse truly has something for everyone.
 One thing is for certain: You are sure to find much to entertain and inspire you and broaden your horizons.
-Check out the full list.
-(Book fair tips by Loudine Heunis)